Artificial Intelligence Bsc (Hons)

 Your second year allows you to study specific topics in more depth, focusing on specific branches of theoretical and practically based AI subjects:

-Your final year helps you develop a deeper understanding of the specific aspects of AI and be able to critically select appropriate tools and techniques to solve specific problems:
+Your third year helps you develop a deeper understanding of the specific aspects of AI and be able to critically select appropriate tools and techniques to solve specific problems:

 |Welsh Baccalaureate||This qualification can only be accepted in conjunction with other relevant qualifications|